jagadesvar/jagadesvar/README.md

 # 👋 HELLO, I'M JAGADESVAR :)

-🌐 Passionate about UI/UX Design,Web Development,Gen-AI
+- 🌍 Passionate about UI/UX Design, Web Development, and Generative AI

-👨‍💻 Currently Learning: Web Development,GEN AI
+- 👨‍💻 Currently diving into: Web Development and Generative AI

-🎙️ Art & Design Enthusiast | Digital Arts Fanatic |Public Speaker 🔧 Java Junkie | SQL & MySQL Aficionado
+- 🎤 An art and design enthusiast, digital arts fanatic, and skilled public speaker

+- 🔧 Java junkie with a flair for SQL and MySQL databases

-📚 Final Year Computer Science Engineering Student at Sona College of Technology
+- 🎓 Final year Computer Science Engineering student at Sona College of Technology

-🚀 Lifelong Learner with an insatiable curiosity for innovation
+- 🚀 A lifelong learner fueled by an insatiable curiosity for innovation

-🔗 Fun Fact: I'm an athlete who loves pushing boundaries!
+- 🏃 Fun Fact: I'm an athlete who loves to push my limits!

 ---